Bira/octopus-carnival/_drafts/wir-mm-4e-shadar-kai.md

 Shadar-kai seem to be the shadowy counterparts of humanity, being similar in shape and build but with ashen grey skin and black orbs for eyes.
-They live in the Shadowfell, venerate the Raven Queen and achieve a level of goth that can't be found in the world.
+They live in the Shadowfell, venerate the Raven Queen and achieve a level of goth that can't be found in the middle world.

 Shadar-kai culture and society are described as pitiless and meritocratic, and merit is measured by the great deeds you have to your name more than by wealth